 EMPOWERMENT THROUGH CULTURE & TRADITION

-Seeking to support Palestinian women and marginalised communities living in Palestine to be economically independent so that they can better support themselves and their families, we see the solution in the deep cultural beauty of Palestinian traditional crafts that are made by talented women across the West Bank and Gaza.
+Seeking to support Palestinian women and marginalised communities in the West Bank, the Gaza Strip, and within Israel to be economically independent so that they can better support themselves and their families, we see the solution in the deep cultural beauty of Palestinian traditional crafts that are made by talented women across the West Bank and Gaza.

 We support partner artisans by training them in new skills and revived traditional techniques that support the production and marketing of Palestinian handicrafts and other parts of their business.
 At the same time, we provide them with an international platform to showcase and sell their work.